zangsir/coref/readme.md

 To batch process, use the shell script (Bash on mac) after you've modified the input directory where all the original .coref gold files are located:

 <code> $ exec ./fixNest.sh </code>

+<h2> 5.
+Adding coref information to coreNLP conll input </h2>

+Currently there is no easy way to output coref chains from dcoref using Stanford CoreNLP.
+You can output conll files using CoreNLP but there is no coref chain columns despite it is included in the list of annotators.
+Alternatively, by default you can output xml files from CoreNLP and it does contain coref chain info if it is indeed in the specified.
+In this task, we take both formats of output (.cnoll and .xml) and use a simple python script to add the coref chain info from the xml back to the conll files in the last column.
+Note that it takes plain text of OnteNotes files, one sentence per line, with the OnteNotes tokenization.

+Usage:

+<code> $ python coreNLP_conll.py path/to/conll/file path/to/xml/file </code>

+This will write output the complete conll file on the stdout.

+If you wish to do batch processing, i.e., read a directory of OntoNotes plain text files, then you can use the bash shell script provided:

+<code> $ exec ./coreNLPConll.sh </code>

+And this will write complete conll output for all documents into one output conll file, approprite for evaluation using the conll11,12 shared task scorer script.
+In the big output file, each document is marked by comments for beginning and ending of the document.